ryhkml/on-premise-tasks/README.md

     retryExponential?: boolean; // Default true
     timeout?: number; // Default 30000ms, min: 1000ms, max: 3600000ms
     //
-    // The configuration below refers to the curl options. (not all options are supported)
+    // The configuration below refers to the curl options (not all options are supported)
     // Visit https://curl.se/docs/manpage.html for more information
     //
     dnsServer?: Array<string> | null;